semaphoreci/docs/docs/programming-languages/php.md

           commands:
             - php --version
 ```
-We recommend this approach since `sem-version` will use a precompiled
+We recommend this approach as `sem-version` will use a precompiled
-version if available and fall back to `phpbrew` otherwise.
+version if available and fall back on `phpbrew` otherwise.
 This usually
-leads to a much shorter job setup.
+leads to shorter job setup.

 You can still use `phpbrew` directly but it will always compile the
-target version which is a slow process:
+target version, which is a slow process:

 ``` yaml
 blocks: